 is typically public, you can restrict access to administrative functions or other sensitive areas of the page.

-Avoiding Common Pitfalls in about.php
+Avoiding Common Pitfalls in vulnerable file

-- Minimize Information Disclosure: Avoid displaying unnecessary details about your organization’s infrastructure on
+- Minimize Information Disclosure: Avoid displaying unnecessary details about your organization’s infrastructure on about.php.

-. - Prevent Path Traversal: Do not include any file paths or links within
+- Prevent Path Traversal: Do not include any file paths or links within about.php that could lead to sensitive areas of your website.

-that could lead to sensitive areas of your website. - Validate All User Inputs: Although
+- Validate All User Inputs: Although

 about.php